 The proficiency target rating and the growth target rating will be combined for one overall local student growth goal rating.
+All students will show measurable growth.
 The charts below provide information on the criteria for the ratings and combined overall local growth goal.